AI4FACD/ai4facd.github.io/index.md

 of AI techniques in automated design**.
 We aim to necessitate a collaborative effort among researchers with expertise in **machine learning, programming languages, compilers, computer architecture, and electronic design automation(EDA)**.

+## Topics

+This workshop will focus on but not limited to the following topics:
+1. High-performance automated design for domain-specific accelerators.
+2. Development of Architecture Design Language (ADL) tailored for automated processor design.
+3. Utilization of Large Language Models (LLMs) in automated circuit design.
+4. Design Technology Co-Optimization (DTCO) methodologies.
+5. Verification and testing strategies for automated processor design.
+6. Design space definition and exploration to improve automated design quality.
+7. Emerging methods for automated processor generation.
+8. Toolchains for reconfigurable architecture.

+For any submission information, please send your requests to organizers at xxx@ict.com, due by xxx.